Riboviria: Phylogenetics

 Ribbon diagrams of the RNA polymerases of four distantly-related ribovirians.
 The highly-conserved palm subdomain is shown in the center and colored green for the four RNA polymerases.

 Phylogenetic analysis of RNA polymerases is used to study the evolutionary history of Riboviria because it is the only gene preserved among all ribovirians.
 The reverse transcriptases of kingdom Pararnavirae show a relation to the RTs of group II introns that encode RTs and non-long terminal repeat (LTR) retrotransposons, which are self-replicating DNA sequences.
 More specifically, the two orders of the kingdom, Blubervirales and Ortervirales, appear to have evolved from two different retrotransposon families on two separate occasions by acquiring host proteins and using them for virion formation.
 The origin of Orthornavirae is less clear and different hypotheses exist.
 In the first hypothesis, viruses of Orthornavirae also originate from retroelements such as group II introns and non-LTR retrotransposons.
 In the second hypothesis, both retroelements and the viral RdRp are descended from a capsidless RNA replicon that was present in the RNA world.

 The unclassified phylum Taraviricota may be such capsidless RNA ancestors as it appears to be the basal lineage from which all Orthornavirae phyla are descended from.
 The phylum Artimaviricota, so-called "hot spring riboviruses", encode an RdRp that is very distantly related to the RdRp of Orthornavirae and which, based on analysis of its structure, may be an intermediate between RdRps and RTs.

 Ribovirians generally have no relation to viral agents outside the realm, with a few exceptions.
-Viruses of the kingdom Shotokuvirae in the realm Monodnaviria appear to have come into existence on multiple, independent occasions.
-These monodnavirians originate from multiple recombination events in which bacterial and archaeal plasmids merged with complementary DNA copies of positive-sense RNA viruses, which enabled these plasmids to obtain capsid proteins needed to form virions.
-Additionally, the ribovirian phylum Ambiviricota appears to have a chimeric origin in which a ribovirian and a ribozyme-containing viroid or ribozyvirian recombined to form a new lineage.
+Viruses of the realm Floreoviria appear to have come into existence when a bacterial plasmid recombined with complementary DNA of a positive-sense RNA virus, which enabled these plasmids to obtain capsid proteins needed to form virions.
+Likewise, viruses of the realm Volvereviria may originate as plasmids acquiring capsid proteins from an RNA virus.
+The ribovirian phylum Ambiviricota also appears to have a chimeric origin in which a ribovirian and a ribozyvirian or a ribozyme-containing viroid recombined to form a new lineage.

 Classification

-Riboviria contains two kingdoms: Orthornavirae and Pararnavirae, the latter of which is monotypic down to the rank of class.
-This taxonomy can be visualized hereafter.
+Riboviria contains two kingdoms, 8 phyla, 38 orders, 158 families, 1464 genera, and 7485 virus species in the 2025 taxonomy release.
+The ICTV established taxonomy is shown down to the rank of order.